 Greater market share often means higher valuation and a larger slice of industry sales.
 That’s why this is such a coveted goal for companies.

-But achieving this goal can be challenging due to the considerable commitment involved and the numerous variables that contribute to a firm’s market share.
+But achieving this goal can be challenging due to the considerable commitment involved and the numerous variables that contribute to a firm’s sales growth.
 For instance, Investopedia defines a company’s market share as the total sales in its industry compared to that of competitors.
 However, gaining higher sales depends on many factors such as customer base, competitor performance, brand dominance, etc.

 How do you develop a clear roadmap for this goal?
-Marketing objectives that may help include to:
+Marketing campaigns that may help include to:

 - Increase customer engagement (web traffic, CTRs, and conversions) through a series of blog posts that showcase your company’s unique value proposition